Schalenblende Stone: The Mystical Layered Crystal for Protection and Spiritual Growth

 Future Prospects and Availability

-Historic mining closures and rarity limit new schalenblende specimens.
+Historic mining closures and rarity limit the availability of new schalenblende specimens.
 Most available pieces come from old stock or estate sales.

 Scarcity suggests value appreciation, making purchases potential investments.